imsaitejareddy/aegis-prompt-simulation/README.md

   interactions described in the paper’s evaluation.
 Use the `--histogram` option to generate a histogram of ZKP proof times.

+* `simulate_network_aegis_v2.py` — An **enhanced** network simulation that
+  explicitly models the cryptographic workflow of the Aegis protocol.
+In addition to generating a random graph of agents, this script performs mock key derivation, encryption and signature operations for each message, and simulates zero‑knowledge proof generation and verification using log‑normal and normal distributions, respectively.
+  Attack scenarios (spoofing and policy violation) are represented by forged signatures or proofs; the baseline protocol omits PQC and ZKP layers and thus exhibits lower latency but higher attack success rates.
+  The default configuration runs 10,000 interactions per protocol and attack type (40,000 total).
+Use the `--output` and `--histogram` flags to control file names.

 * `plots/` — When `analysis.py` is executed, this directory will contain the generated figures (`latency_boxplot.png` and `attack_success_rates.png`) as well as a `summary_statistics.csv` file.

 ## Running the simulation

-1. **Generate synthetic results.** From the root of the repository, run:
+1. **Generate synthetic results (simplified simulation).** From the root of the repository, run:

    ```bash
    python simulate_aegis.py --interactions 10000 --output results.csv